2011 – 2026

 The next-generation consumer rebalance protocol (KIP-848, early access in 3.7, GA in 4.0) moved partition-assignment logic from the client group leader to the broker and made rebalances incremental, ending the "stop-the-world" pauses that hit large consumer groups every time a member joined or left.

-And Queues for Kafka (Share Groups, KIP-932, preview in 4.0, production-ready in 4.2) gave Kafka true queue semantics for the first time: multiple consumers cooperatively processing records from the same partitions with per-record acknowledgement, so the classic work-queue pattern no longer needs a partition per worker.
+And Queues for Kafka (Share Groups, KIP-932, early access in 4.0, preview in 4.1, production-ready in 4.2) gave Kafka true queue semantics for the first time: multiple consumers cooperatively processing records from the same partitions with per-record acknowledgement, so the classic work-queue pattern no longer needs a partition per worker.

 Confluent and the Community License

 Kafka's three creators left LinkedIn in 2014 to found Confluent, the company that drives much of Kafka's development and sells Confluent Platform (a Kafka distribution with extras) and Confluent Cloud (a managed service).
-Confluent went public on NASDAQ (ticker CFLT) in 2021.
-Apache Kafka itself remains an Apache Software Foundation project under Apache 2.0; Confluent is the largest contributor, not the owner.
+Confluent went public on NASDAQ (ticker CFLT) in 2021 and stopped being an independent company on March 17, 2026, when IBM completed its acquisition at $31 per share in cash — an enterprise value of roughly $11 billion — and the stock was delisted from Nasdaq.
+None of that changes what this page tracks: Apache Kafka remains an Apache Software Foundation project under Apache 2.0, and Confluent, now an IBM subsidiary, is its largest contributor, not its owner.

 The licensing wrinkle worth keeping straight: in December 2018, Confluent moved several of its own Confluent Platform add-ons — ksqlDB, the Schema Registry, REST Proxy, and some connectors — from Apache 2.0 to the source-available Confluent Community License.
 The motive was the same one behind MongoDB's SSPL and Redis's and Elastic's later relicensings: stop hyperscalers from selling the software as a service without contributing back.
 The CCL lets you use, modify, and redistribute the code but not offer it as a competing managed service, and the OSI has not certified it — so those components are source-available, not open source.
 None of this touches Apache Kafka, which this page tracks and which stays Apache 2.0.
 When people ask "is Kafka open source?" the answer is a clean yes; the CCL question is really a question about Confluent's extras.

-Sources: kafka.apache.org/downloads; the Apache Kafka release announcements; the Kafka Improvement Proposals (KIPs) — KIP-500 (KRaft), KIP-833 (KRaft production-ready), KIP-866 (ZooKeeper→KRaft migration), KIP-405 (tiered storage), KIP-848 (consumer protocol), KIP-932 (queues); the Confluent Community License; and per-release release notes and contemporaneous reporting cited inline.
-Last updated July 2026.
+Sources: kafka.apache.org/downloads; the Apache Kafka release announcements; the Kafka Improvement Proposals (KIPs) — KIP-500 (KRaft), KIP-833 (KRaft production-ready), KIP-866 (ZooKeeper→KRaft migration), KIP-405 (tiered storage), KIP-848 (consumer protocol), KIP-932 (queues); the Confluent Community License; the IBM–Confluent acquisition announcement; and per-release release notes and contemporaneous reporting cited inline.
+Last updated August 11, 2026.

 Mungomash LLC · More software pages